scania-digital-design-system/tegel/packages/core/static-assets-copying.md

 To copy assets to a different directory, provide the path as an argument: npx copy-assets custom/assets/path

+### Windows
+The script script handles path separators correctly because it uses Node.js's path module, which automatically handles path separators for the current operating system.
+But if Windows users experience problems they can use backward slashes when specifying paths: npx copy-assets custom/assets/path ❌
+npx copy-assets custom\assets\path ✅

 ## What Gets Copied

 The script will copy: